Tungstin/econsedlacek/content/authors/admin/_index.md

   url: https://www.economics.ox.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include X, Y, and Z.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Interest 1
-- Computational Linguistics
+- Interest 2
-- Information Retrieval
+- Interest 3

 # Education to show in About widget
 education: